ssaunier/ssaunier.github.io/_posts/2013-10-05-leverage-points.markdown

 **NB:** Both the goal and the feedback connections are **hidden** in your head, an external observer would take a while to figure it out only looking at the system.

-Add now two taps, hot and cold, and add a second goal: water must be at 41°C. You are in a big house, and the hot inflow is served by a boiler thre floors below (takes seconds to respond).
-The system become more complex and realistic, and it's very hard for you to control precisely hot and cold inflows to reach your goal.
+Add now two taps, hot and cold, and add a second goal: water must be at 41°C. You are in a big house, and the hot inflow is served by a boiler three floors below (takes seconds to respond).
+The system becomes more complex and realistic, and it's very hard for you to control precisely hot and cold inflows to reach your goal.

 If you don't have a bathtub, you still have a bank account.
 Just picture it as a bathtub where checks, deposits, interest, etc... affect your balance.